irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    and intra-process communication are used.
 A `Publisher` or a `Subscription` with a history depth of 10 will be able to store up to 20 messages without processing them (10 intra-process and 10 inter-process).
 This issue is also present in the current implementation, since each `Subscription` is doubled.

- - The proposal does not allow to handle the scenario in which a `transient local` `Publisher` has only intra-process `Subscription`s when it is created, but, eventually, a `transient local` `Subscription` in a different process joins.
-Initially, published messages are not passed to the middleware, since all the `Subscription`s are in the same process.
-This means that the middleware is not able to store old messages for eventual late-joiners.

- - The intra-process communication mechanism can be further improved by allowing similar `Subscription` to share the same ring buffer, thus reducing the number of pointer copies needed.